Last Updated on 6 November 2022

 9. Langkawi SkyCab and SkyBridge, Malaysia

-Not for the faint hearted or for those who have a fear of heights (hands up, that’s me – I had my big girl pants on that day), Langkawi SkyCab is the steepest cable car in the world and leads up to the peak of Mount Machinchang where you will find the SkyBridge.
+Not for the faint hearted or for those who have a fear of heights (like me, but I was feeling unusually brave that day), Langkawi SkyCab is the steepest cable car in the world and one of the best things to do in Langkawi.
+It leads up to the peak of Mount Machinchang where you will find the SkyBridge.
 The SkyBridge is a curvaceous suspension bridge (one of the longest in the world) which hangs high above the dense green jungle below, and offers the most spectacular panoramic views across the mountains, the ocean and to islands afar.

 10. Take an overnight train

 Overnight trains are a common and affordable method of transport in Southeast Asia, and taking one should definitely be on your bucket list!
 No, you probably won’t get much sleep (if any) because the trains are rickety and loud, and yes, it will be a L O N G journey.
 But, it is an epic experience that you should not miss (plus, it will save you paying for a hotel room for that night).
 Why not take an overnight train in Thailand from Ayutthaya to Chiang Mai, or down through Vietnam?

 11. Do a day trip to Tam Coc in Vietnam